Detroit Diesel 110: Overview

-The Detroit Diesel Series 110 is a two-stroke cycle Diesel engine series, available in straight-6 cylinder configuration (in keeping with the standard Detroit Diesel practice at the time, engines were referred to using a concatenation of the number of cylinders and the displacement, so this was a model 6-110).
+The Detroit Diesel Series 110 is a two-stroke diesel engine series, available in straight-6 cylinder configuration (in keeping with the standard Detroit Diesel practice at the time, engines were referred to using a concatenation of the number of cylinders and the displacement, so this was a model 6-110).
 It was introduced as the second mass-market product of the Detroit Diesel Engine Division of General Motors in 1945.

+Design

 The 6-110 series engines utilize uniflow scavenging, where a blower mounted to the exterior of the engine provides intake air through cored passages in the engine block and ports in the cylinder walls at slightly greater than atmospheric pressure.
 The engine exhausts through push-rod operated poppet valves in the cylinder head, with either two or four valves per cylinder.
 Unit fuel injection is employed, one injector per cylinder, with no high fuel pressure outside of the injector body.
 The injectors are cycled from the same camshaft responsible for opening the exhaust valves.

 As a two stroke cycle Diesel engine cannot naturally aspirate, or draw in its own intake air, the blower is necessary to provide air in an amount sufficient both for scavenging of exhaust gasses from the cylinder and to support combustion.

-Initial versions of the 6-110 engine used a centrifugal-type supercharger.
-This was very practical for fixed-speed applications such as marine or generator service, but proved a failure in automotive applications.
+Initial versions of the 6-110 engine used a centrifugal-type blower.
+This was very practical for fixed-speed applications such as marine or generator service, but proved a failure in automotive applications; because the blower was geared to spin approximately 10× engine speed, any overspeed condition would cause the impeller to come apart, sending debris into the engine.
 "The engine was developed on the dyno and was never operated above rated RPM.
 The first application was in Euclid mining trucks, where the driver's income depends on how fast he drives the empty truck back down into the pit.
 The centrifugal blower ran about 10 times engine speed.
 Exceeding that RPM was fatal, and in a truck a single missed downshift could mean a failed engine."
 For that reason a Roots type blower was made available as an option after about 1952.
 Later high performance versions were available with turbochargers.